bennkingy/AI-Landing-Page-Generator/README.md

-# MERN AI web page generation
+# AI Landing Page Generator
+Website landing page generator using MERN stack and our AI overloads.